Gabriele-tomai00/Co-evolution_of_robots/README.md

 ## Main Operations

 - **Sensor computation (`Sensors.get`)**
-  - Given a robot and the arena, computes:
+  - Given a robot and the arena, computes a fixed-size vector of 7 floats (`num_inputs = 7` in `neat_config.txt`):
-    - Normalized distance to the opponent.
+    1. Normalized distance to the opponent (divided by arena diagonal).
-    - Normalized angle difference to the opponent.
+    2. Normalized angle difference to the opponent (divided by PI to be in [-1, 1]).
-    - Normalized health.
+    3. Normalized health (divided by max health).
+    4. Normalized distance to the LEFT wall (divided by arena width).
+    5. Normalized distance to the RIGHT wall (divided by arena width).
+    6. Normalized distance to the BOTTOM wall (divided by arena height).
-    - Normalized distances to the four arena walls.
+    7. Normalized distance to the TOP wall (divided by arena height).
-  - Produces a fixed-size vector of 7 floats, which matches `num_inputs = 7` in `neat_config.txt`.

 - **Action decoding (`NEATController.decide`)**
   - Reads the current sensor vector.